kevinsames/spark-fuse/docs/index.md

 Azure OpenAI pricing may differ; always confirm with your subscription's rate card before running large workloads.

 Use `dry_run=True` during development to avoid external API calls until credentials and prompts are ready.
 Some models only accept their default sampling configuration—use `temperature=None` to omit the parameter when required.
-The LLM mapper is available starting in spark-fuse 0.2.0.
+The LLM mapper is available across spark-fuse 0.2.0 and later, including the 1.0.x releases.

-### Calendar and time dimensions
+5) Calendar and time dimensions
 ```python
 from spark_fuse.utils.dataframe import create_date_dataframe, create_time_dataframe